Research Project Descriptions

 Project Goals:

-Title: Chip-to-Chip Proximity Communication
+Title: Chip to Chip Proximity Communication

 Graduate Students: Yu-Shiang Lin (EECS)